Special Situation (Event) Investing

 You may read the full and interesting write up here (click ).

 I think the recent story of Quarz Capital Management vs Metro Holding ( which is also holding much of cash in hand ), may have more connected to local investment sphere or investors.

 The full story from The Straits Time Business (here )

 My Experience on Sabana Reit

-I am not so sure if this can be a case for “special situations investing “ , where I have invested 90 lots of Sabana Reit after the share price tumble to historical low after the company’s right issues to acquire more asset.
-This follow by minority shareholders action on requesting an EGM to boot out the “Reit Manager “ due to poor management and performance.
+I am not so sure if this can be a case for “special situations investing “, where I have invested 90 lots of Sabana Reit after the share price tumble to historical low after the company’s right issues to acquire more asset.
+This follows by minority shareholders action on requesting an EGM to boot out the “Reit Manager “ due to poor management and performance.
 The saga continues ….

 Such investment of slightly more than 3 months improve my XIRR by 1.2% point ( from 9.2% to 10.4% ) and gave me a profit of $13,399.87 (including dividend collected in 1st Qtr 2017 ).
-As I have explained in my previous post , the fundamental does not change and I am not going to hold this for long term as poor manager’s performance and issue of valuation of new asset to be acquired remain unchanged.
+As I have explained in my previous post, the fundamental does not change and I am not going to hold this for long term as poor manager’s performance and the issue of valuation of a new asset to be acquired remain unchanged.

-As mentioned earlier, sometimes the result may not turn out to be in our favor and we may end up poorer when the event unfold eventually.
+As mentioned earlier, sometimes the result may not turn out to be in our favour and we may end up poorer when the event unfolds eventually.